 Making electronics in a completely new way: printing.

 Our vision is to bring electronics to even the most cost-sensitive applications.
 We make electronics through a fundamentally new process, printing rather than semiconductor fabrication.
-This novel process gives us a cost-per-function advantage unmatched by any other electronic technology.
+This novel process for producing printed electronics gives us a cost-per-function advantage unmatched by any other electronic technology.

 We were the first to commercialize printed rewritable memory and are now creating printed system products that will include memory, sensing, display, and wireless communication.
 Such integrated systems will make it possible to use electronic intelligence in applications where they have never before been affordable, even, for example, in disposable goods.

 Thinfilm is the only public company focused solely on printed electronics.
 Our company headquarters are in Oslo, Norway, with product development in Linköping, Sweden, sales offices in San Francisco, USA, and Tokyo, Japan, and manufacturing in Pyongtaek, South Korea.
 We are listed at the Oslo Axess market place on the Oslo Stock Exchange (ticker THIN.OL).